JetBlue Plus Card Review

 If you’ve ever tried to book a flight with your rewards and couldn’t because of blackout dates, you know the frustration.
 With the JetBlue credit card, blackout dates are a thing of the past.
 As long as you fly with JetBlue, you can use your points on any seat, at any time.

 A downside to the JetBlue Plus card is the annual fee.
-Unlike many cards, you’ll pay this fee the first year you have the card.
+Some travel credit cards like the EXPEDIA®+ CARD from Citi have no annual fee.
+However, with many cards, you’ll pay this fee the first year you have the card.
 The annual fee is $99, so you want to make sure your rewards are worth paying the annual fee.
 However, you can use your 10% redemption bonus toward your annual fee’s cost to offset the price.

 JetBlue Plus Card APR